Bisher 1928 mal gespeichert

 - get upset by people around you speaking their own, non-English, language at times

 - are looking for a ‘free’ place before/after the trimming season

 - believe the only correct position on politics or social theory is your own

 - have an inherent problem taking instructions from a woman/man/someone younger than you/less fluent in English than you, etc

-- have issues around food, group meals or large-scale meal prep -- there's a lot of food being prepared in a retreat center, and we see eating together regularly as supportive for a spiritual community
+- have issues around food, group meals or large-scale meal prep -- there's a lot of food involved in community living, and we see eating together regularly as supportive for a spiritual community

 - need uppers or downers to get through a normal day